AhmedUZaki/Football-Transfer-with-Gradient-Boosting-1000ML-Initiative/README.md

-# Football Transfer with Gradient Boosting  | 1000ML Initiative
+# Football Transfer with Gradient Boosting  | 1000ML Engineer Initiative

 This project is a part of the Machine Learning Track at the 1000ML Engineer Initiative and aims to predict football player transfer values using gradient-boosting algorithms.